SanaeifarAli/SignUp/README.md

 - http://yourDomain/admin/signup

 ## Settings
-- The configuration for this module is located in 'Stores > Configuration > SignUp > SignUp'
+- The configuration for this module is located in 'Stores > Settings > Configuration > SignUp > SignUp'

 ## Support
+- If there are any comments,question or recommendation please let me know at AliSanaeifar@yahoo.com

 ## Authors

- - **Ali Sanaeifar** -
+ - **Ali Sanaeifar**
- AliSanaeifar@Yahoo.com
+ AliSanaeifar@yahoo.com

 ## License